near/NEPs/specs/Standards/Sould Bound Token/README.md

 Creating a strong primitives is necessary to model new innovative systems and decentralized societies.
 Examples include reputation protocols, undercollateralized lending, one-person-one-vote, fair airdrops & ICOs, universal basic income, non KYC identity systems, Human DAOs and methods for Sybil attack resistance.

-We propose a SBT standard to model protocols described above.
+We propose an SBT standard to model protocols described above.

 _Verifiable Credentials_ (VC) could be seen as subset of SBT.
 However there is an important distinction: VC require set of claims and privacy protocols.
 It would make more sense to model VC with relation to W3 DID standard.
 SBT is different, it doesn't require a [resolver](https://www.w3.org/TR/did-core/#dfn-did-resolvers) nor [method](https://www.w3.org/TR/did-core/#dfn-did-methods) registry.
 For SBT, we need something more elastic than VC.